mcanouil/NACHO/README.md

 *NACHO* (**NA**nostring quality **C**ontrol das**H**b**O**ard) is
 developed for NanoString nCounter data.
-NanoString nCounter data is a mRNA or miRNA expression assay and works with fluorescent barcodes.
+NanoString nCounter data is a messenger-RNA/micro-RNA (mRNA/miRNA) expression assay and works with fluorescent barcodes.
 Each barcode is assigned a mRNA/miRNA, which can be counted after bonding with its target.
 As a result each count of a specific barcode represents the presence of